Las Vegas Police Say They Busted A White Supremacist Gang On Charges Of Murder, Drug Trafficking

 Police in Las Vegas say they have busted a white supremacist gang called The Aryan Warriors after a sting operation that took months, and have members behind bars on a slew of charges that include drug trafficking and murder.

 The Clark County Gang Task Force and Las Vegas Metro Police Department Major Case Team announced this week that they have arrested several suspected members of the gang, a violent organization that promotes white supremacy.
-As KSNV reported, the bust was a coordinated effort between local law enforcement agencies and a number of federal agencies including Homeland Security Investigations.
+As KSNV reported, the bust was a coordinated effort between local law enforcement agencies and a number of federal agencies, including Homeland Security Investigations.

 “It’s a total team effort,” said Daniel Neill, the DEA Assistant Special Agent in charge of overseeing the sting operation.